Learn C++API programing for Maya with Rigging Dojo

 - Week6 – Stress map – Writing a stress map we can use to drive deformations.

 - Week7 – Using stress – Create a push and relax deformer.
 Use the stress map to drive the the influenced area.

 - Week8- test case : Let’s grab a rig and collapse part of it into a single Node … FTW!

-*notice: subject to approval, we know not all will make it in but don’t despair, you might need to take our python course instead.
+* Application subject to approval, not everyone will make it in but don’t despair, you might need to start with our ondemand python course instead.

-Here you can see a bit of Marcos work.
+Here you can see a bit of Marcos past work.

 I am a character TD at Double Negative.
 My adventure in computer graphics started back in the first year of high-school when I started making silly videos with windows movie maker, just cutting and matching to music, but then soon started being so limited and I wanted to do more and that s the time I put my hands on Adobe After effects.
 Soon I discovered some kind of 3D effects in AE and wanted to do more of that so I started using Maya.
 I started by making a base in many different fields, like modelling particles animation etc. Back in the days I decided I wanted to be an animator ( how silly of me) but at that time Animation Mentor actually required an high-school diploma which I did not have since I was a HS freshman, I had to wait and started learning animations by myself, not much time passed before a rig broke and no one was there to help me with that.